 18 months later and it was time for a more advanced model.
-We bring you, the DSPXtra.
+We bring you, the DSPXtra-FM.
 The Xtra is the result of continued research and development and the inclusion of the award winning Ariane RMS leveller concept from TransLanTech sound of New York city.

-DSPXtra-HD is built-on DSPX-HD but with Extra added features.
+DSPXtra-FM is built-on DSPX-FM but with Extra added features.
 More DSP horsepower, improved distortion control, six bands of peak limiting and that all important award winning Ariane RMS leveller.
-The processing algorithm inside DSPXtra-HD is optimized for digital audio broadcasting and features linear filters for maximum transparency, advanced levelling and compression multi-band processing and precision low IMD codec-aware look-ahead limiting that reduces coding artifacts.

-Once again, thank you for your purchase; we hope you enjoy the DSPXtra-HD!
+Once again, thank you for your purchase; we hope you enjoy the DSPXtra-FM!